Israel dismisses suggestions it killed Palestinian in Malaysia

 Israeli Defence Minister Avigdor Lieberman said it was likely that Batsh was killed as part of an internal Palestinian dispute.

 “We heard about it in the news.
-The terrorist organizations blame every assassination on Israel - we’re used to that,” Lieberman told Israel Radio.
+The terrorist organisations blame every assassination on Israel - we’re used to that,” Lieberman told Israel Radio.

 “The man was no saint and he didn’t deal with improving infrastructure in Gaza - he was involved in improving rockets’ accuracy ...
-We constantly see a settling of accounts between various factions in the terrorist organizations and I suppose that is what happened in this case.”
+We constantly see a settling of accounts between various factions in the terrorist organisations and I suppose that is what happened in this case.”

-Malaysian Deputy Prime Minister Ahmad Zahid Hamidi said the suspects in the killing, who fled the scene, were believed to be Europeans with links to a foreign intelligence agency, state news agency Bernama reported.
+Malaysian Deputy Prime Minister Ahmad Zahid Hamidi said on Saturday the suspects in the killing, who fled the scene, were believed to be Europeans with links to a foreign intelligence agency, state news agency Bernama reported.

-He added that Batsh was active in pro-Palestinian non-governmental organizations, describing him as an expert in electrical engineering and rocket-building.
+He added that Batsh was active in pro-Palestinian non-governmental organisations, describing him as an expert in electrical engineering and rocket-building.

 He could have been seen as “a liability for a country that is an enemy of Palestine,” Zahid was quoted as saying by Bernama.

+Malaysian police chief Mohamad Fuzi Bin Harun said on Sunday that no arrests had been made.

-Batsh was a lecturer at Universiti Kuala Lumpur, specializing in power engineering, according to the university.
+Batsh was a lecturer at Universiti Kuala Lumpur, specialising in power engineering, according to the university.

 Batsh’s uncle Jamal al-Batsh, speaking to Reuters in the Gaza Strip, said he believed Mossad was behind the killing because “Israel knows Palestine will be liberated by scientists”.